 Myth No. 2: Retirees should want a higher Social Security COLA

 Intuitively people want a higher COLA.
 However, a higher COLA caused by a higher inflation does no good.
 When there is a higher inflation, even though your Social Security benefits get a bump, your other money will lose more value.
 Contrary to intuition and many people’s belief, you want a lower COLA.
 A lower COLA means lower inflation, which means lower expenses for retirees, which makes your savings outside Social Security last longer.

 Some say the government deliberately under-reports inflation.
 Even if that’s the case, you still want a lower COLA.

 Suppose the true inflation for seniors is 5% higher than the reported inflation.
 If you get a 1% COLA when the true inflation is 6% and you get a 3% COLA when the true inflation is 8%, you are much better off with a lower 1% COLA together with 6% inflation than getting a 3% COLA together with 8% inflation.
-You’d rather your other money lose to 6% inflation than losing to 8% inflation.
+In that case your Social Security checks lags inflation by 5% either way, but you’d rather your other money outside Social Security lose to 6% inflation than losing to 8% inflation.
 Your savings last longer with lower inflation.

 Pray for lower inflation if you are retired.

 Myth No. 3: A larger increase in Medicare Part B premium means there is no COLA